mikenakis/lambdatwine/README.md

 MethodHandle Lambdatwine  : 100000 iterations   1.3654s
 ```

-(3 runs are performed to showcase the repeatability of the measurements.)

 Note that:
-- The methodhandle implementation is just slightly faster than the reflecting implementation
+- The methodhandle implementation is just slightly faster than the reflecting implementation.
 - Of course, both implementations are about one order of mangitude slower than direct invocation.

 ## State of the project

-This project works, but it suffers from one notable drawback:
+This project works, but it is of very limited usefulness due to the following reasons:

-When an entwiner or untwiner invokes client code, and the client code throws, the exception will be caught and wrapped in an 'InvocationTargetException', thus preventing the debugger from stopping at the original `throw` statement.
-This extremely undesirable and utterly retarded behavior is not the fault of mikenakis/lambdatwine, it exists courtesy of the "MethodHandle" facility which is part of the JVM.
+1. When an entwiner or untwiner invokes client code, and the client code throws, the exception will be caught and wrapped in an `InvocationTargetException`, thus preventing the debugger from stopping at the original `throw` statement.
+This extremely undesirable and utterly retarded behavior is courtesy of the JVM, it is not the fault of **mikenakis/lambdatwine**.

-This project is of very limited usefulness since there exists mikenakis/intertwine, which:
+2. It is always possible to achieve the same functionality (and without the JVM messing with your exceptions) using general purpose generic functions as follows:
+   - `Function0<R>`
+   - `Function1<R,P0>`
+   - `Function2<R,P0,P1>`
+   - `Function3<R,P0,P1,P2>`

+     ...etc
+2. **mikenakis/lambdatwine** has been supreceded by ***mikenakis/intertwine***, which:
-- Works with any interface, not just single-method interfaces
+    - Works with any interface, not just single-method interfaces.
-- Does not mess with exceptions.
+    - Does not mess with your exceptions.

 ## License